mjenquine/GA-SEIR-Course/unit_3/w08d01/student_labs/afternoon.md

 Remember to `npm start` to start your server.\
 Remember to `git add` and `git commit`

+NOTE: This markdown is using `import React, { Component } from 'react';` to import React, instead of `import React from 'react'`.
+So instead of using `class App extends React.Component` it uses `class App extends Component`.
+Feel free to do it either way!
+Find what feels best to you.

 ## Part 2: Sample Receipts